Thomsch/metric-history/README.md

 # MetricHistory
-MetricHistory is an extensible tool designed to collect and process software measurements across mutiple versions of a code base.
+MetricHistory is an extensible tool designed to collect and process software measurements across multiple versions of a code base.
 The measurement itself is modular and executed by a third party tool.
 The default analyzer is [SourceMeter](https://www.sourcemeter.com/) which offers more than 52 metrics at the project, package, class, and method level.